hanabi/hanabi.github.io/README.md

 * In general, 3's are pretty high value, and 4's are pretty low value.
 * But combined with this, cards that are one-away are pretty high value, and cards that are two-away (or more) are pretty low value.
 * Thus, in some situations, a one-away 4 may be more valuable than a two-away 3.
 * According to our conventions, it is illegal to clue a one-away card directly without it being some kind of special move like a *Finesse* or *Bluff*.
 However, sometimes we still want to "save" these cards.
-Thus, they are prime targets for indirect saves like the *5's Chop Move* or the *Trash Chop Move*.
+Thus, they are prime targets for indirect saves like the *5's Chop Move* or the *1's Chop Move*.
 * However, in most cases, *Chop Moving* the valuable card just won't be possible.
 So in general, you should try to construct lines that protect high-value cards for as long as possible.

 ### All 4's Test